Wire-Network/wire-cdt/docs/kv-multi-index.md

 - `payer` parameter honored for RAM billing
 - `rbegin/rend`, `cbegin/cend` support
-- Upstream's mutation guards: `emplace` rejects a duplicate primary key, and `emplace` / `modify` / `erase` reject a handle whose code is not the receiving account — **both landed in [wire-cdt#113](https://github.com/Wire-Network/wire-cdt/pull/113); a CDT built before it has neither.** There, a duplicate `emplace` silently overwrites the row and strands its secondary mapping.
+- Upstream's mutation guards: `emplace` rejects a duplicate primary key, and `emplace` / `modify` / `erase` reject a handle whose code is not the receiving account.

 ## Singleton